Send Me a Message

 Anti-Diet: Reclaim Your Time, Money, Well Being and Happiness Through INTUITIVE EATING (Christy Harrison MPH RD)

-The most current Anti Diet book at the time of updating this blog (Feb 2020), Christy has really captured and pieced together in one book the background, evidence, concepts and systems that have contributed to current diet culture, and how you can reject the current weight stigmatising paradigm, and move towards body acceptance and intuitive eating.
+The most current Anti Diet book at the time of updating this blog (Feb 2020), Christy has really captured and pieced together in one book the background, evidence, concepts and systems that have contributed to current diet culture, and how you can reject the current weight stigmatising paradigm, and move towards body acceptance and intuitive eating

 My Podcast Episode Recommendations: